Xevrac/h2m_gscs/README.md

 # What's in the repo

+> Note this is currently broken and will be fixed in v3
 * Nuke to Moab Patch
   * This patch tweaks the game's Nuke to not end_game rather kill all players and resume as normal